IrenaNiu/5300-Dolphin/README.md

 Insert, Delete, Simple Queries - rudimentary implementation of certain INSERT, DELETE and simple SELECT statements.</br>

 **Milestone 6:** </br>
-Implementation of B+ Tree Index -- just Insert and Lookup.
+Implementation of B+ Tree Index -- Insert and Lookup.
 Delete is not implemented.</br>

 **General Steps:** </br>
 1. Git clone or download this repo